swcarpentry/website/_posts/2018/03/2018-03-12-forlatinamerica.md

 *“I'm very happy to participate (at the same time learn) in this project!”* - I.L.

 *“Thanks everyone!
-Your contribution is a giant step toward realizing a long-time goal of translating[@swcarpentry](https://github.com/swcarpentry) lessons from English into Spanish!”* - R.H.
+Your contribution is a giant step toward realizing a long-time goal of translating [@swcarpentry](https://github.com/swcarpentry) lessons from English into Spanish!”* - R.H.

+*"It was a great experience.
+I loved the work environment and enthusiasm of the group.
+The feedback and analysis were very enriching for me."* - VJJ

 ## The achievements: